haganenoneko/VTuberClippingResources/README.md

 #### Using the command-line

-To use the command-line, open the folder containing `download.py` and `common.py` in whatever terminal you prefer.
+To use the command-line, open the folder containing `download.py` in whatever terminal you prefer.
 Then, type in `python download.py --help` to see what commands you can use.

 ```bash
 > python download.py --help